 The POR function initiates the soft-start sequence.
-Initially, the voltage on the SS pin rapidly increases to approximately 1V (this minimizes the soft-start interval).
-Then an internal $28\mu A$ current source charges an external capacitor (C{SS}) on the SS pin to 4.5V.
-The PWM error amplifiers reference inputs (+ terminal) and outputs (COMP1 pin) are clamped to a level proportional to the SS pin voltage.
+Initially, the voltage on the SS pin rapidly increases to approximately 1V (this minimizes the softstart interval).
+Then an internal 28μA current source charges an external capacitor (CSS) on the SS pin to 4.5V.
+The PWM error amplifier reference input (+ terminal) and output (COMP pin) are clamped to a level proportional to the SS pin voltage.
 As the SS pin voltage slews from 1V to 4V, the output clamp allows generation of PHASE pulses of increasing width that charge the output capacitor(s).
 After the output voltage increases to approximately 70% of the set value, the reference input clamp slows the output voltage rate-of-rise and provides a smooth transition to the final set voltage.
-Additionally both linear regulators' reference inputs are clamped to a voltage proportional to the SS pin voltage.
+Additionally, all linear regulators' reference inputs are clamped to a voltage proportional to the SS pin voltage.
 This method provides a rapid and controlled output voltage rise.

-Figure 6 shows the soft-start sequence for the typical application.
+Figure 2 shows the soft-start sequence for the typical application.
 At T0 the SS voltage rapidly increases to approximately 1V.
 At T1, the SS pin and error amplifier output voltage reach the valley of the oscillator's triangle wave.
-The oscillator's triangular wave form is compared to the clamped error amplifier output voltage.
-As the SS pin voltage increases, the pulse-width on the PHASE pin increases.
-The interval of increasing pulse-width continues until each PWM output reaches sufficient voltage to transfer control to the error amplifier input reference clamp.
-If we consider the 3.3V output (V{OUT2}) in Figure 6, this time occurs at T2.
-During the interval between T2 and T3, the error amplifier reference ramps to the final value and the converter regulates the output a voltage proportional to the SS pin voltage.
+The oscillator's triangular waveform is compared to the clamped error amplifier output voltage.
+As the SS pin voltage increases, the pulse width on the PHASE pin increases.
+The interval of increasing pulse width continues until each output reaches sufficient voltage to transfer control to the input reference clamp.
+If we consider the 2.5V core output (V{OUT1}) in Figure 2, this time occurs at T2.
+During the interval between T2 and T3, the error amplifier reference ramps to the final value and the converter regulates the output a voltage proportional to the

+SS pin voltage.
 At T3 the input clamp voltage exceeds the reference voltage and the output voltage is in regulation.

-FIGURE 3.
+FIGURE 2.
 SOFT-START INTERVAL

 The remaining outputs are also programmed to follow the SS pin voltage.
 The PGOOD signal toggles 'high' when all output voltage levels have exceeded their under-voltage levels.
+The waveform for V{OUT2} represents the case where SELECT is held 'high'.
+The AGP bus voltage is controlled in the same manner as the other linear regulators during the softstart sequence.
+Once the softstart sequence is complete (T4), the gate of the external pass device is fully enhanced and V{OUT2} tracks the 3.3V{IN} voltage.
 See the Soft-Start Interval section under Applications Guidelines for a procedure to determine the soft-start interval.